quixio/quix-samples/python/sources/Open-Weather/README.md

 ## Requirements/prerequisites

-You will need an [OpenWeather (free) account](https://home.openweathermap.org/users/sign_up/) to complete this project.
+You will need an [OpenWeather account](https://home.openweathermap.org/users/sign_up/) to complete this project.
+(Free for upto 1000 calls per day - this project make 1 call every 30 minutes)

 This is part of the Quix [data science tutorial](https://docs.quix.io/platform/tutorials/data-science/data-science.html).